-It was only about 20 years later that I realized, what had been there, on this unnaturally looking, flat hill, before my playground took its space.
-As a child I did not question it, even though to adult eyes it looked a bit strange, very low, a hill of maybe five meters, with a broad and wide top.
+It was only about 20 years later that I realised, what had previously adorned the top of this unnaturally looking, flat hill.
+As a child I did not question it, even though my adult eyes see that it looks a bit strange, very broad and wide.

 Through the golden haze of childhood memories, I see the shadows of ghostly Jewish people, moving back and forth between the ruined walls of their prayer house.
 Blissfully unaware of the shadow world passing around me, in the prayer and mourning, the five-year-old me runs up and slides down with laughter.

 Ciechanów’s Jews worked in trade and crafts.
 In 19th and beginning of 20th century, the town was booming with trade, manufacturing and the cultural life.
 There were theatres, publishing houses, synagogues, multiple shops, ritual butchers, private Jewish religious schools, old-school cheders, a small yeshiva.
 Countless political organisations and trade associations, like the Jewish Merchants Association of Ciechanów, brought life into the town.
 There was also death, sweetened by a lasting memory.
 Silent cemeteries slept under the skies, dotted with countless Matzevahs hidden in the grass – little stony promises of an eternal life that would always exist in the bowels of this land.

-Only this one, small and so terribly lonely skeleton in front of the teenage me, displayed in a glass cage under fluorescent lights, in the tiniest museum in the whole world.
+Only this one, small and so terribly lonely skeleton in front of the teenage me, displayed in a glass cage under yellow, fluorescent lights, in the tiniest museum in the whole world.